zalky/cues/README.md

 not enough, and both are too slow.

 [ChronicleQueue](https://github.com/OpenHFT/Chronicle-Queue) is a
-broker-less queue framework that provides microsecond latencies when persisting data to disk.
+broker-less queue framework that provides microsecond latencies (sometimes less) when persisting data to disk.
 [Tape](https://github.com/mpenet/tape) is an excellent wrapper around ChronicleQueue that exposes an idiomatic Clojure API, but does not provide blocking or persistent tailers.

 **Cues** extends both to provide:

 1. Persistent _blocking_ queues, persistent tailers, and appenders
 2. Processors for consuming and producing messages
 3. Graphs for connecting processors together via queues
+4. Error handling and message metadata

 By themselves, the blocking queues are similar to what durable-queue provides, just one or more orders of magnitude faster.
 They also come